-This multi-speaker day event at Birmingham Hippodrome combines talks, workshops and discussion to reframe your knowledge and offers tools to change how you and your organisation work in addressing challenges around inclusivity.
+This multi-speaker day event at Birmingham Hippodrome combined talks, workshops and discussion to reframe your knowledge and offers tools to change how you and your organisation work in addressing challenges around inclusivity.

-There will be strategic and leadership sessions for those driving organisations forward, alongside practical sessions for those working on delivery.
+Strategic and leadership sessions for those driving organisations forward ran alongside practical sessions for those working on delivery.

 About Smashing Systems & Building Blocks

-Be prepared to challenge the systems in your personal thinking, team practices and organisational structures that can help or hinder how you build inclusive relationships with audiences.
+We came prepared to challenge the systems in personal thinking, team practices and organisational structures to help build inclusive relationships with audiences.

-You’ll hear from the people who are introducing new ways of working, new language and new policies, and leave with new ideas to put into action.
+We heard from the people who are introducing new ways of working, new language and new policies, and gained new ideas to put into action.

 Stella Kanu helps to deconstruct existing structures that are embedded across our ways of working in this opening keynote.